cy-goh/orbslam_height_scale/author_code/ScaleEstimationFrames/README.md

 Actual code is from [here](https://sites.google.com/site/dingfuzhou/projects/reliable-scale-estimation-and-correction-for-visual-odometry)

 ## Notes
+The entry point of this algorithm starts from a 2 sets of point matches of 2 consecutive images.
+Point detection, descriptors and matching are done by the matcherMex (see below).

 Compared  the actual project, I deleted all the training images from ./04/image_0 , since the file size is quite big.
 If you want to run this, please don't forget to download the dataset also.
 The dataset is image_0 from sequence 04 of KITTI dataset, link [here](http://www.cvlibs.net/datasets/kitti/eval_odometry.php), take the grayscale one.

+* For the case of ORB SLAM, scale estimation seemed to work with ORB descriptors and the ROI defined here (H_solver.m) *

 ## DemoNormalDirection.m
 Here, the author just want to demonstrate the result of the feature matching and find the initial solution to the equation